 For both alignment types, horizontal and vertical, the main responsibility lies with the District Municipality.
-The role of the Municipal Manager/IDP Manager is of utmost importance.
+The role of the Municipal Manager/IDP Manager at the municipal level is of utmost importance.
 IDP unit and external facilitators could be used to support the alignment process.
-However, the provincial department of local government and office of the Premier play an important role as co-coordinator to ensure alignment above District level and between districts, sector departments and parastatals within the Province.
+However, COGHSTA and office of the Premier (OTP) play an important role as co-coordinator to ensure alignment above District level and between districts, sector departments and parastatals within the Province.

 6.1.3.
-MONITORING
+MONITORING AND EVALUATION

-The District Mayor's IGR Forum will monitor and ensure the implementation of the District IDP Framework and each Council will monitor and ensure the implementation of local process plans.
-The Department of Cooperative; and Office of the Premier will ensure support on the co-ordination and alignment of provincial and national departments and role players.
+The Municipal Council will monitor and ensure the implementation of IDP process plan.
+The District Municipality, Department of Cooperative Governance, Human Settlements and Traditional Affairs (COGHSTA) and Office of the Premier (OTP) will ensure support on the co-ordination and alignment of provincial and national departments and role players.